elixir-europe-training/ELIXIR-TrP-Fundations-LessonTemplate/docs/chapters/chapter_05.md

-## Creating Scientific Visualizations
+# Creating Scientific Visualisations

 Scientific visualisations are essential for making complex data and concepts more accessible and interpretable.
 This chapter provides a practical guide to creating high-quality visualisations using a range of tools, including traditional programming libraries, diagram creation software, and AI-powered solutions.
-We also cover best practices for embedding visuals into documents and web pages.
+Best practices for embedding visuals into documents and web pages will be provided.

-###Overview of Scientific Visualisations
+## 5.1.
+Overview of Scientific Visualisations

 A scientific visualisation is the process of representing scientific data graphically to enhance understanding, interpretation, and communication.
-It transforms complex datasets into visual formats, such as graphs, charts, maps, and 3D models, making patterns, trends, and relationships more accessible.
+It transforms complex datasets into visual formats, such as **graphs**, **charts**, **maps**, and **3D models**, making patterns, trends, and relationships more accessible.

+### 5.1.1.
 Importance of visuals in making scientific concepts accessible.

-How they differ from general data visualisations.
+**Enhancing Comprehension**: Visuals help convey complex scientific data in an intuitive and digestible manner, making information easier to understand.

+**Facilitating Pattern Recognition**: Graphs and charts highlight trends and correlations that might not be immediately apparent in raw data.

+**Improving Communication**: Well-designed visuals allow scientists to effectively share findings with both experts and non-experts.

+**Supporting Decision-Making**: In fields like medicine and environmental science, data visualisations aid in making evidence-based decisions.

+**Engagement and Retention**: Research shows that visual content is processed faster and remembered longer compared to text-based information.

+### 5.1.2.
+How Scientific Visualisations Differ from General Data Visualisations

-Purpose and Importance
+a) Purpose and Context

-How visual representations help in understanding complex scientific data.
-Examples of fields where visualisations are critical (e.g., bioinformatics, physics, climate science).
-The role of visualisations in communicating research findings to different audiences.
-Types of Scientific Visualisations
-Exploratory: Used for analysing data patterns (e.g., scatter plots, heatmaps).
-Explanatory: Designed for presenting key insights clearly (e.g., infographics, annotated graphs).
-Simulations & Models: Used in computational research to visualise complex systems.
+Scientific Visualisations: Used in research and academia to represent complex datasets, simulations, or models in fields like bioinformatics, physics, and climate science.

-Key Principles for Effective Visualisations
-Clarity: Avoid unnecessary complexity.
-Accuracy: Ensure data integrity and proper scaling.
-Accessibility: Use appropriate colour schemes and labels.
-Reproducibility: Ensuring consistency in visualisation methods.
+General Data Visualisations: Commonly used in business, marketing, and journalism for trend analysis, performance metrics, and storytelling.

+b) Complexity of Data

+Scientific visualisations often deal with multidimensional, high-resolution, or real-time data requiring advanced computational techniques.

+General data visualisations typically present summarised trends in simple formats like bar charts and pie charts.

+c) Precision and Accuracy

+Scientific visualisations must adhere to strict accuracy standards to ensure reproducibility and credibility.

+General visualisations may prioritise aesthetics and simplicity over absolute precision.

+d) Types of Outputs

+Scientific visualisations often include heat maps, molecular structures, 3D models, and interactive simulations.

+General visualisations focus more on standard graphs like histograms, line charts, and dashboards.

 ## Tools for Creating Visualisations
 Traditional tools: R (ggplot2), Python (Matplotlib, Seaborn), and Plotly for data visualization.